3MFConsortium/spec_displacement/3MF Displacement Extension.md

 This allows a very memory effective and accurate description of complex geometry.

 This means that the displacement information of a triangle is given by
-- UV coordinates for each corner
+- UV coordinates for each corner.
-- A scalar 2D image for representing the "heightmap"
+- A scalar 2D image for representing the "heightmap".
-- A displacement direction for each corner which can be linearly interpolated on the surface
+- A displacement direction for each corner which can be linearly interpolated on the surface.

 ##### Figure 2-1: Example of displacement mapping from a texture.